mardlucca/jsel/README.md

-# JavaScritp Expression Language - JSEL
+# JavaScript Expression Language - JSEL
 This is a JavaScript (or ECMAScript 5.1) expression language written in Java.
 Especifically, this allows you to parse and evaluate JavaScript expressions given an initial execution context containing the regular objects present in the language (e.g. Math, Object, String, Date, etc) as well as user supplied objects, JSON or user libraries, provided by the caller.

 The number of applications for a tool like this is pretty much limitless.
 This could be used, for example, to write a command-line tool to parser/processing JSON files (similar to tools like "jq"), or it could be used in JSON configuration files, allowing for a richer configuration of values, etc...